SomedudeX/mpeg-convert/README.md

  ![PyPI - Wheel](https://img.shields.io/pypi/wheel/mpeg-convert?style=for-the-badge) ![GitHub License](https://img.shields.io/github/license/SomedudeX/mpeg-convert?style=for-the-badge)

 A customizable<sup>[1](#Configuring)</sup> tool that provides some quality-of-life additions for [FFmpeg](https://ffmpeg.org) such as pretty printing, progress bars, and command presets.
 This tool does not aim to replace FFmpeg or other transcoding software such as [Handbrake](https://handbrake.fr/).
-Rather, it tries to provide an easier to use interface to FFmpeg for simple operations.
+Rather, it tries to provide a shortcut to FFMPEG for simple operations.

 ## Installation